dortania/OpenCore-Install-Guide/why-oc.md

 * Likely to break with 10.16
 * Supports OS X all the way back to 10.5

-So now lets take a look at OpenCore's method:
+Now, let's take a look at OpenCore method:

 1. Takes existing prelinked kernel and kexts ready to inject
 2. Rebuilds the cache in the EFI environment with the new kexts
 3. Adds this new cache in

-Things to note with OpenCore's method is:
+Things to note with OpenCore's method are:

-* OS Agnostic as the prelinked kernel format as stayed the same since  10.6, far harder to break support.
+* OS Agnostic as the prelinked kernel format has stayed the same since 10.6, much harder to break support.
-  * This also means proper support starts at 10.7, though 10.6 can be used as well so long as it's already installed(106's installer doesn't have a prelinked kernel)
+  * This also means that proper support starts at 10.7, though 10.6 can be used as well so long as it's already installed (10.6's installer does not have a prelinked kernel)
-* Far better stability as far less patching
+* Much better stability for there is far less patching